zhaime/zoehaime/content/authors/admin/_index.md

 - Visitors
 ---

-I am a senior research associate working at the University of Bristol, UK.
+I am a postdoctoral researcher, working at the University of Bristol, UK.

-I am currently working on the Digital Dialogues study, a research project aiming to co-create knowledge resources about the impact of the online world on mental health for clinicians working with young people.
+I am currently working on the Digital Dialogues project, a research study aiming to co-create knowledge resources about the impact of the online world on mental health for clinicians working with young people.
+I also work on additional projects exploring moderation of online mental health spaces.